Luos-io/Documentation/src/pages/luos-technology/message/advanced-message.md

 Luos provides a standard command to ask a service to retrieve values from a sensor, called `ASK_PUB_CMD`.
 However, sometimes apps need to poll values from sensors.
 Still, the act of repeatedly retrieving a value using the `ASK_PUB_CMD` command may result in the use of a lot of bandwidth and take up valuable resources.

 **You can use the time-triggered auto-update features available from any Luos service** in this kind of polling situation.
-This feature allows to ask a service to send an update of the `ASK_PUB_CMD` command each X milliseconds.
+This feature allows to ask a service to send an update of the `ASK_PUB_CMD` command each chosen amount of milliseconds.

 To use it, you have to set up targeted service with a message containing a standard time <span class="cust_tooltip">object dictionary<span class="cust_tooltiptext">{{od_def}}</span></span> but with a specific command.